 - Won the songwriting contest at North Carolina’s MerleFest.

 - Performed widely as a solo acoustic act, and at times fronting The Sam Pointer Band and smaller ensembles.

-- Played with bands including Rollin’ in the Hay (renegade bluegrass), The Quad Dogs (classic rock), Shillelagh Law (Irish folk), Snakes in the Grass (traditional bluegrass), Electric Monkeywrench (Grateful Dead tribute), Bonus Round (dance-pop), and many others.
+- Performed with bands including Rollin’ in the Hay (renegade bluegrass), Black Jacket Symphony (classic rock), Shillelagh Law (Irish folk), The Quad Dogs (classic rock), Snakes in the Grass (traditional bluegrass), Electric Monkeywrench (Grateful Dead tribute), Bonus Round (dance-pop), and many others.

-- Performed unique concerts including a Rolling Stones tribute on lead guitar/fiddle/mandolin with Black Jacket Symphony (with a full album cover of “Let It Bleed”); a John Hartford tribute Sam created and led on banjo/fiddle/guitar (with a note-for-note rendition of the album “Aero-Plain”); a tribute to classic Alabama artists; a solo show of Irish traditional music; and others.
+- Performed unique concerts including a Rolling Stones tribute on lead guitar/fiddle/mandolin with Black Jacket Symphony (with a full album cover of “Let It Bleed”); a John Hartford tribute Sam created and led on banjo/fiddle/guitar (with a full album cover of “Aero-Plain”); a tribute to classic Alabama artists; a solo show of Irish traditional music; and others.